|ged 76 years||

 and stories will appear in this paper along with it's companion free paper the Journal Gazette.

-i also work for the North Cornwall Advertiser, Sunday Independent and the Cornish Guardian.
+i also work for the North Cornwall Advertiser and the Cornish Guardian.

 Getting photos in the papers these days are much more difficult because of their cost cutting